awsdocs/aws-config-developer-guide/doc_source/view-manage-resource-console.md

      ..........
 ```

-For detailed explanation of the response fields, see [Components of a Configuration Item](config-item-table.md) and [AWS Config Supported AWS Resource Types and Resource Relationships](resource-config-reference.md)\.
+For detailed explanation of the response fields, see [Components of a Configuration Item](config-item-table.md) and [Supported Resource Types](resource-config-reference.md)\.

 ### Example Amazon EBS Configuration History from AWS Config<a name="example-s3-config-history"></a>